Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: smooth boundaries

 \subsection{Sharp wave vector cutoff}

-To illustrate the modified stationary phase argument at work, let us consider an example where the integration domain in Eq.(\ref{Kelvin_integral}) is a $2k_{max}\times 2k_{max}$ square centered at the origin whose sides are parallel to the $k_{x,y}$ axes.
-Intersections of the boundary of this square with the MCL curve (\ref{pole}) then determine the cutoff parameter $Q$ to be given by
+To illustrate the effects of this ultraviolet cutoff, we now consider an example where the integration domain in Eq.(\ref{Kelvin_integral}) is a $2k_{max} \times 2k_{max}$ square centered at the origin as shown in Figure~\ref{MCL}.
+The intersections of the MCL curve (\ref{pole}) with the boundary of this domain determine the cutoff parameter $Q$: